nando/redminerb/README.md

     url: http://localhost:3000/
     api_key: 69b47d74e36a6757bac5d45f8398dd23bfa8f52c

-Would be the same as having the following in your environment (declared in `.bashrc`, for example):
+Would be the same as having the following in your environment (declared in `~/.bashrc`, for example):

     export REDMINERB_URL=http://localhost:3000/
     export REDMINERB_API_KEY=69b47d74e36a6757bac5d45f8398dd23bfa8f52c